6 Reasons To Use On-Demand Training For Compliance

 Using On-Demand Training In Your Learning Strategy

 On-the-job training has been with us ever since the beginning of work itself, in one form or another.
 It has evolved from simple, in-person demonstrations of tasks into more abstract forms like academic education, Instructor-Led workplace training, eLearning, and microlearning.
-One of the most effective methodologies today is on-demand learning.
+One of the most effective types of training methods today is on-demand learning.

 What is on-demand learning?
 It’s a highly targeted style of web-based training or eLearning, that is accessible to learners anytime and anywhere they care to take it.
 It’s typically designed to focus on specific tasks and can come in many different forms.
 One extremely popular form is the 3-minute instructional YouTube video.
 Need to replace a headlight on your car?
 Don’t bother visiting the mechanic—just do a quick Google search, bring your smartphone out to the garage, and get it done.
 Just don’t drop your phone into the engine, or you’ll need to watch another video to learn how to get it out.